 Provide grants and subsidies for emissions cleaning to prevent flaring

 Flaring biogas is a common practice because it is a relatively cheap and easy way to clean up biogas and curb harmful atmospheric emissions.
 However, it is a waste of a biofuel that has many uses, as this report outlines.
 It would be helpful to introduce grants or subsidies for technologies that would allow biogas-producing facilities using only flares to instead harness the biogas energy and still pass local air quality standards.

+9. Support the development of advanced technologies to increase methane capture, and increase biogas-derived RNG production from existing facilities

+Many existing facilities have the capacity to substantially improve their methane capture methods and increase their RNG production.
+Federal, state, and local financial and technical support should be provided to already existing RNG production facilities such as landfills, waste water treatment plants, dairy farms and other livestock operations with digesters, etc.

 Organics Diversion